signalfx/splunk-otel-go/example/README.md

 # Example

-This example instruments a simple HTTP server and client application.
+This example instruments a simple HTTP server-client application.

-Both applications are configured to send spans to a local instance of the OpenTelemetry Collector, which propagates them to both Splunk Observability Cloud and to a local Jaeger instance.
+The application is configured to send spans to a local instance of the OpenTelemetry Collector, which propagates them to both Splunk Observability Cloud and to a local Jaeger instance.